F.A.Q.

 Arrival transfer for day tours

 Transport to and from Reykjavík is included in all tours except for tour 1a.
-We pick up from BSI main bus station, hotels, guesthouses and designated bus stop between 7:45 and 8:30 as well as between 13:00 and 13:20.
+We pick up from BSI main bus station, hotels, guesthouses and designated bus stops at 08:00 and 13:00.
+The pick up in Hafnarfjörður, Mosfellsbær and Kópavogur starts at 7:45.
 Please note that we cannot pick up from private apartments and Airbnb’s.

 Arrival transfer for multi-day tours

 The tour departure dates indicate the arrival day at Eldhestar.
-Participants will be picked up at BSI main bus station in Reykjavík at 17:30-18:00.
-For guests arriving earlier, we offer pick-up from guesthouses or hotels in Reykjavik.
+Participants will be picked up at BSI main bus station in Reykjavík at 17:30.
+For guests arriving earlier, we offer pick-up from hotels, guesthouses and designated bus stops in Reykjavik.
 On the first evening, we have a welcome dinner.
 The riding tours start the following day.

 Availability